 The ReleafApp was also used to input data relating to the specific type of cannabis being consumed by each person, e.g. concentrated forms of weed, topical solutions, dried bud/flower, edibles, and potent tinctures.
-In addition to this, the app logged inform related to the product’s cannabinoid content, as well as whether the product was derived from the cannabis subspecies (indica or sativa), its effect on each patient’s symptom ratings and the chosen method of combustion to achieve such effects.
+In addition to this, the app logged information related to the product’s cannabinoid content, as well as whether the product was derived from the cannabis subspecies (indica or sativa), its effect on each patient’s symptom ratings and the chosen method of combustion to achieve such effects.

-Levels of symptomatic relief were recorded before and after administration of the drug.
+Levels of symptomatic relief were recorded before and after the administration of the drug.
 On average, patients rated symptom improvement across 27 categories at 3.5 on a scale of 11 points.
 Of all the products tried by the study subjects, dried flower was most effective.

-Consumption of cannabis and hemp’s non-psychoactive cannabinoid CBD (cannabidiol) did not trigger any major changes in symptoms, nor did it produce unwanted side effects.
+Consumption of cannabis and hemp’s non-intoxicating cannabinoid CBD (cannabidiol) did not trigger any major changes in symptoms, nor did it produce unwanted side effects.
 THC, on the other hand, reportedly produced better overall relief from symptoms.